isc-projects/bind9/win32utils/readme1st.txt

 INCLUDED TOOLS:

-The following tools have been built for Windows: dig, nslookup, host, nsupdate, ddns-confgen, rndc, rndc-confgen, named-checkconf, named-checkzone, named-compilezone, named-journalprint, named-rrchecker, dnssec-importkey, dnssec-keygen, dnssec-signzone, dnssec-dsfromkey, dnssec-keyfromlabel, dnssec-revoke, dnssec-settime and dnssec-verify.
+The following tools have been built for Windows: dig, nslookup, host, nsupdate, ddns-confgen, rndc, rndc-confgen, delv, mdig, named-checkconf, named-checkzone, named-compilezone, named-journalprint, named-rrchecker, dnssec-importkey, dnssec-keygen, dnssec-signzone, dnssec-dsfromkey, dnssec-keyfromlabel, dnssec-revoke, dnssec-settime and dnssec-verify.
 The latter tools are for use with DNSSEC.
 All tools